 There’s a Guide just for you.
 The Midas Touch: How to Prepare a Silver Leaf Award Entry guides entry preparation from apples to zippers.
 Check your work against the criteria before you submit it.
 You might also refer to the never-before published tips and insights called How to Create an IABC Award Entry in 24 Hours.

 |Entrant||Early-bird deadline||Final deadline|

-The deadline to submit entries for the 2016 Silver Leaf Awards has closed.
-We look forward to seeing your great work next year.
+The deadline to submit entries for the 2017 Silver Leaf Awards has now passed.
+Judging is currently underway.

 - All work must be implemented, published or broadcast between January 2014 and the day of submission.
 If a long-term strategy was developed prior to January 1, 2014, and hasn’t been entered in this competition, it is eligible for entry.